Adel-Wehbi/RunningKeyCipher/README.md

   -a {encrypt,decrypt}, --action {encrypt,decrypt}
                         The operation to perform.
   -i INPUT, --input INPUT
                         Input text to encrypt/decrypt.
-Pass a text file (with leading ./, if in current dir) or the text itself.
+Accepts a path to a text file or the text string itself.
 Required.
-  -k KEY, --key KEY
+  -k KEY, --key KEY     Running Key Cipeher.
+Accepts a path to a text file or the key string itself.
+Has
-                        Running Key Cipeher.
-Pass a text file (with leading ./, if in current dir) or the key itself.
-Has to be longer than source text.
+                        to be longer than source text.
 Required.
 ```
 ## Example
 We will be using Isaac Asimov's "The Last Question" as a running key.
 Its text can be found online, as it is in the open domain.
 I got mine from [here](https://www.multivax.com/last_question.html "here").
 Omit the title and start at "The last question was asked for the first time, half in jest, on May 21, 2061..."